|

 chimney removal systems if odor deterrents don’t work.
 Just remember to get the babies as well as the mother!

-IF you open the damper, you may end up with raccoons in the fireplace.
+If you open the damper, you may end up with raccoons in the fireplace.
 If they actually get into the house, stay away, and open doors and windows right away, and let them leave on their own - don't

 try to corner or fight the animal, because it will likely defend itself.